kshakib22/second-brain/content/Programming/Web Dev/JS/setTimeout.md

  Schedules a function to be executed **after a specified delay** (in *milliseconds*).
 Useful for creating timed events, animations, or delaying code execution.

+Notice the function is passed as a **parameter**, indicated by the no brackets usage.

 ```js
 //syntax
 setTimeout(function, milliseconds)